 The majority of antidepressant medications are associated with a black box warning for worsening depression and suicidal ideation once starting a new medication.
 While this is rare and most commonly seen in those under the age of 24, it is important to monitor yourself for negative changes in mood or thought process when starting a new antidepressant.

 Warnings of Improper Use of Medication

 You should always follow your healthcare provider’s instructions on how to take your medication, but this is particularly important with tricyclic medications.
 We have previously discussed how TCAs are no longer considered first-line treatment because of their side effects, but they are also considered to be dangerous if not taken as prescribed.

 When TCAs are taken in high doses, there is a serious risk of heart arrhythmias or irregular heartbeats that can be deadly if not treated immediately.
-For this reason, TCAs should be avoided in those who have a history of suicide attempts or are actively suicidal.
+For this reason, TCAs should be avoided in those with a history of suicide attempts or who are actively suicidal.

-In addition, TCAs should be avoided or used with great caution in the elderly population for a number of reasons.
-Firstly, the risk of developing serious side effects is much higher in those over the age of 65, particularly fatal cardiac events.
+In addition, TCAs should be avoided or used with great caution in the elderly population for several reasons.
+Firstly, the risk of developing serious side effects is much higher in those over 65, particularly fatal cardiac events.
 In addition, cognitive decline is inevitable with age, and elderly patients are more likely to struggle with remembering if or when they took their medications, resulting in a risk of accidental overdose.

 Nortriptyline and Amoxapine Frequently Asked Questions

 We understand that comparing two medications from the same class of drugs can get confusing, so we have answered some of the most frequently asked questions about Nortriptyline and Amoxapine below.

 Although they belong to the same class of medications and have many similarities, Nortriptyline and Amoxapine are two unique drugs.